CRMTechnologies/crmtdigital.com/content/insights/virtual-decisions-takeaways-from-the-forrester-b2b-summit-2021.md

 title = "Virtual Decisions – Takeaways from the Forrester B2B Summit 2021 "

 +++
-I have been a serial SiriusDecisions (now Forrester) Summit attendee for over 10 years.
 The annual pilgrimage to a swanky stateside hotel via a long transatlantic flight became a right of passage for the serious European B2B Marketing practitioner looking to absorb the latest best practice and research - the “Woodstock of B2B Marketing” as a past attendee described it.

 This year’s journey for me involved a trip downstairs, a comfy sofa and a large mug of coffee.
 Distractions came in the form of a needy teenager and the 10 o’clock news as opposed to an enticing pool, casino or restaurant.